HeloiseS/atlasapiclient/README.md

 ```

 ### Configuration
-The client requires a config\_file that contains the url and your token for the ATLAS API.
+The client requires a config ile that contains the base url of the ATLAS transient web servers and your token for the ATLAS API.
 In the directory `atlasapiclient/config_files` you will find the `api_config_template.yaml` file.
-1) Copy it in the same directory to a file named `api_config_MINE.yaml`
+1) Copy it **in the same directory** to a file named `api_config_MINE.yaml`. **YES - THE NAME MATTERS**
 ```
 cd atlasapiclient/config_files
 cp api_config_template.yaml api_config_MINE.yaml
 ```
-2) Update your token.
+2) Update your token (if you don't have a token see below)
 3) Update the url to "https://psweb.mp.qub.ac.uk/sne/atlas4/api/"

 #### How do I get a token?
-For now you ask Ken.
-One day we'll have an automated loging system.
+For now, you ask Ken, the wizard in charge the ATLAS transient servers.
+Email: k.w.smith@qub.ac.uk

 # User Cheat Sheet
 ## Cone Search